floverfelt/floverfelt.github.io/_posts/2022-01-14-speaker-analysis-2.md

 This chapter is bizarre and the latter half serves as mostly exposition of where Ender's been and why.
 I get the sense it exists for the people that wanted to read this book *without* having read *Ender's Game* and that's fine.

 I just wish Card had gone about it any number of other ways.
-The Calvinist side-plot and Ender's "holier-than-thou" attitude towards his students just makes a necessary but perhaps dull chapter flatly *bad*.
+The Calvinist side-plot and Ender's "holier-than-thou" attitude towards his students makes a necessary but perhaps dull chapter flatly *bad*.